lich-uct/molpher-lib/doc/source/usage/algorithms.rst

 ~~~~~~~

 In this section, the implementations of various chemical space exploration algorithms
 were described.
-They are all based on the original algorithm implemented in `Molpher`,
+They are all based on the original algorithm implemented in :term:`Molpher`,
 but the algorithms that can be implemented with the library do not have to be
 built on this basis.
 There are many ways to implement chemical space exploration
 using a library such as this one.
 For